Ovulation induction can be an important step in a woman’s journey to motherhood

 - Human Menopausal Gonadotropins, HMG (Menopur®)

-Some ovulation induction medications require regular monitoring, which includes ultrasounds and blood tests.
+Some ovulation inducing medications require regular monitoring, which includes ultrasounds and blood tests.
 The cost depends on the type of medication, the dosage and the number of ultrasound monitoring appointments.
 Ovulation induction has the best chance of being successful if a woman has high-quality eggs and no other causes of infertility.

 Our Louisiana fertility specialists work with hopeful parents to create an individualized treatment plan that includes the ovulation induction method that will give them the best chance of taking home a healthy baby.